zilishen/documentation/content/includes/nginx-one/data-plane-keys.md

 ## When to use a data plane key

-When adding a new or existing NGINX or NGINX plus instance to the NGINX One console you will have to provide a data plane key.
+When adding a new or existing NGINX instances to the NGINX One console you will have to provide a data plane key.
 It is possible to use the same key value for all instances or you can create unique keys for groups of instances in your environment.

-The NGINX One console will provide the preferred curl command syntax for adding an NGINX or NGINX plus instance to your NGINX One console on the XC distributed platform.
+The NGINX One console will provide the preferred curl command syntax for adding an NGINX instance to your NGINX One console on the XC distributed platform.

 1. Expand the Manage menu and click on Data Plane Keys.
 1. In the name field enter your desired data plane key name and set your expiration date.